You have a right to silence

 But some people just can’t help themselves and they feel that urge to speak to the police.
 9 times out of 10, you are only going to hurt yourself by talking to the police.
 And while it is possible to later suppress your statement through a motion, it’s a lot harder to undo a statement once it’s been made than if it were never made at all.

-So while it’s tempting to always “cooperate” and tell the cops your side of the story, most times it’s not in your best interest.
+It’s tempting to always “cooperate” and tell the cops your side of the story.
+Unfortunately, it’s usually not in your best interest.
 Remember, the police can’t offer “deals” and “lesser charges.”
 The District Attorney’s office decides on the charges and whether to offer you a sweeter plea deal due to cooperation.